 To reduce the environmental and air quality impacts of the materials acquired for use in the operations and maintenance of buildings.

-Ongoing consumables must be purchased during the performance period to earn points in this credit.
+Mercury-containing lamps (or their high-efficiency counterparts) must be purchased during the performance period to earn points in this credit.